 You can also go and have a look at the house's travel notice board.
 It has lots of information about the more popular places to visit, how to get there, booking numbers and other useful info.

 What support will you get from head office?

-You get 24/7 support from your in-country team, but we'll also give you a 24/7 emergency hotline straight back to UK Head Office.
-Just in case.
+You get 24/7 support from your in-country team, and we'll give you access to a special hotline that dials straight back to Head Office.
+The hotline is also manned 24/7.

 We've won awards for our service, and we're confident that no one else comes close to matching what we offer.
 But it's better to hear it from people who have already travelled with us.